Alcohol Screening & Testing

 If you would like to obtain an alcohol screening questionnaire, or you would like to find a professional who can administer an alcohol abuse testing survey to yourself or a loved one, please call our 24-hour alcohol information line.
 We will help you find the right resources for alcohol testing in your area.

-Other Alcoholic Screening Methods
+The Breathalyzer and Other Alcoholic Screening Methods

 Alcohol testing to determine the presence of alcohol in the bloodstream is usually associated with law enforcement officials, and particularly with traffic police officers who administer breathalyzer tests.
 Breathalyzer tests may also be administered by medical personnel, although blood or saliva tests are usually more accurate and convenient for use in non-forensic settings.